codeclock/dash/README.md

 (Link to Website)

-What is SMC?
+What is SC?
 ----------------

-SMC is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-SMC uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-SMC Core is the name of the open source software which enables the use of this currency.
+SC is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+SC uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+SC Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the SMC Core software, see (Link to Website).
+For more information, as well as an immediately useable, binary version of the SC Core software, see (Link to Website).

 License
 -------

-SMC Core is released under the terms of the MIT license.
+SC Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/codeclock/smc/tags) are created to indicate new official, stable release versions of SMC Core.
+[Tags](https://github.com/codeclock/SC/tags) are created to indicate new official, stable release versions of SC Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).